 [A] Help Gentiles follow the spirit of Torah in their pagan cultures

 [B] Mitigate conflict between Gentiles and Jews bound to rabbinic tradition as Gentiles sought to attend Jewish synagogues in order to learn Torah.

 In the Bible it is written: “And certain men which came down from Judaea taught the brethren, and said, ‘Except ye be circumcised after the manner of Moses, ye cannot be saved.'”
 (Acts 15:1) The early church was faced with a very difficult question: When a non-Jewish person receives Jesus Christ (Yeshua) as their Lord and Messiah, what is expected of them?
-Must Gentiles convert to Judaism in order to be right with God?
+Must Gentiles convert to Judaism and live like their Jewish brothers and sisters in order to be right with God?
 The answer was not clear to the early believers at first, and was pursued by the Apostles in a long and prayerful debate.

 Peter eventually provided some clarity by saying, “God… put no difference between us and them, purifying their hearts by faith.” (vs 9) Peter made it clear from his experience with Cornelius that God fully accepted Gentiles while they were still in a Gentile state, without having to convert to Judaism.
 This proved beyond question that justification and inclusion into the family of God came not through works or conversion to Judaism, but through faith in Messiah.